ReGen Brands Recap #18

 “We have to retool the current food system and prioritize things like rebuilding human health and the environment.
 As pioneers, we’re not making nearly as much money as we need to.
 But as soon as we get a bit of traction, start getting consumers, award-winning chefs and breweries demanding our product, we can make this model work.” – Dax

-You can check out the full episode with Dax from Oatman Farms HERE.
+You can check out the full episode with Dax from Oatman Farms HERE

-Subscribe to future episodes of the ReGen Brands Podcast on your favorite podcast platform using the buttons below.
+Subscribe to future episodes of the ReGen Brands Podcast on Apple Podcasts, Spotify, or YouTube.
 You can help support our mission of growing regenerative CPG brands with a 5-star rating!

-Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn (Kyle & AC).
+Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn: ReGen Brands, Kyle, and AC